-Many of us are used to always being "one version behind" in our software use, in order to avoid bugs that may have been introduced in the latest version.
-But because N1MM Logger is updated so frequently (typically, on Tuesday of every week), the opposite is true.
-You are always encouraged to use the latest version - in general, bug reports and feature requests should always be made after checking to make sure the latest version does not already include the bug fix or feature that you want.
+Many of us are used to always being "one version behind" in the software we use, in order to avoid bugs that may have been introduced in the latest version.
+But because N1MM Logger+ is updated frequently, the opposite is true.
+You are always encouraged to use the latest version - in general, bug reports and feature requests should only be made after checking to make sure the latest version does not already include the bug fix or feature that you want, and also after checking the user group to see whether the request has already been made by someone else (please refrain from "me too" posts and requests).